liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 Since hooks are the preferred plugin type to use in customizing Liferay's core features, the Liferay team is happy to keep new hooks coming to you.
 This section is a placeholder for hooks which are available in Liferay Portal 6.1, but aren't yet fully documented.
-For now, here's a summary of these hooks:
+Here's a summary of these hooks:

 - **Servlet filter hook:** Servlet filters allow you to pre-process requests going *to* a servlet and post-process responses coming *from* a servlet.
 As